Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     CPU+RAM-Decompressed -. ~24GB/s .-> VRAM
 ```

-<center>Loading with Nx2.0</center>
+<center>Loading with Nx2.0 👆</center>

 By all means, you would imagine that DirectStorage is faster, right?
-***Well, not quite.*** Here's the gotcha.
+***Well, not quite.*** Here's the gotcha!

-After all, the load operations above are like a conveyor belt,
+All files are passed through all of the operations as shown above, one by one, like on a conveyor belt.
-you're processing multiple files in multiple stages at once.

 ```mermaid
 flowchart LR